BumblebeeAS/ros2-docker/README.md

 Directories / files created by Dockerfiles and helper scripts run in root as well as directories mounted that are not present previously will have `root` as the owner (e.g., `~/.cache/ccache` if it was not present before mounting).
 Simply do `sudo chmod <user> -R <directory>`.

 (If changing ownership fixes [Permission Issues with FLIR](#permission-issues-with-flir), remove it.)

+### Docker Max Depth Exceeded

+As of 31 May 2025, having more than 5 image keys (e.g., `ros2_humble.ultralytics_cuda.spinnaker.jtop.ccache.auv4_orin`), will result in a `docker: Error response from daemon: max depth exceeded` error.